Preventing Exposure to Lead

 Cosmetics

 Lead exposure from cosmetics is easily avoidable.
-By not using kohl and similar products on your children or yourself and keeping them out of your home, you can avoid a potential source of lead exposure.
-Read more about lead in cosmetics on our Lead Sources page.
+By not using kohl and similar products on anyone in the home and keeping them out of your home, a potential source of lead exposure can be avoided.
+Read more about lead in cosmetics on the Lead Sources page.

-For more information on lead in cosmetics, check out the FDA website.
+For more information on lead in cosmetics, visit the FDA website.

 Jewelry

-Just wearing toy jewelry that contains lead will not cause your child to have a high level of lead in his/her blood; however, small children often chew or suck on jewelry.
+Just wearing toy jewelry that contains lead will not cause a child to have a high level of lead in their blood; however, small children often chew or suck on jewelry.
 When lead items are mouthed or teethed, there is a high likelihood that some of the lead will be ingested.
-Try to keep all jewelry items out of your child’s mouth, including jewelry worn by adults.
+Try to keep all jewelry items out of a child’s mouth, including jewelry worn by adults.

-If you have a small child in your household, make sure the child does not have access to jewelry or other items that may contain lead.
+If there is a small child in the home, make sure the child does not have access to jewelry or other items that may contain lead.

 Toys

 When toys with lead in them are mouthed, teethed, or chewed, lead is ingested.
-If you think that your child has been exposed to a toy containing lead, remove the toy immediately.
+If child is believed to have been exposed to a toy containing lead, remove the toy immediately.

-You cannot tell if a toy has lead in it by just looking at it.
 Only a certified laboratory can accurately test a toy for lead.
 Although do-it-yourself kits are available, they do not show how much lead is present and are not reliable at low levels of lead.
-We do not recommend DIY lead testing kits for testing toys.
+DIY lead testing kits for testing toys are not recommended.

 The U.S. Consumer Product Safety Commission (CPSC) has regulations that ban the use of lead in many children’s products in the United States.
 To reduce risks of lead exposure, the CSPC also issues recalls of toys that could potentially expose children to lead.
 To see the latest recalls, visit the Consumer Product Safety Commission’s Recall Site.